 Women helping women thrive!

 The original project is The Center.
-It is a week-day drop-in center that offers safe and sacred opportunities for women in community, to heal from adverse life experiences, thrive, and enrich each other’s lives.
+It is a week-day drop-in center that offers safe, healing opportunities for women in community, to heal from adverse life experiences, thrive, and enrich each other’s lives.
 There are two newer projects:

 Herban Works is a small and growing social enterprise.
-Sophia’s House will be a long term, residential recovery community for women.
+Sophia’s House is a long term, residential recovery community for women.
 Click below for more details…

 A week-day drop-in center rooted in love.
-It offers safe and sacred opportunities for women in community, to heal from adverse life experiences, learn to thrive and enrich each other’s lives.
+It offers safe and supportive opportunities for women in community to heal from adverse life experiences, to thrive and enrich each other’s lives.
 No judgment, no requirement, no fees, no paperwork, no appointments – just an open door.
 All women welcomed.

 Have You Read…